Dre Campbell Farm

 It’s time to start buying the vegetable seeds you wish to grow after you’ve determined whether your soil is alkaline, neutral, or acidic.

-You may produce a wide range of vegetables in alkaline soil.
+You can grow a wide range of vegetables in alkaline soil.
 However, many of the veggies on this list require frequent watering and at least 6 hours of sunlight per day.

 Here are 23 alkaline-tolerant vegetables to grow: